charklie/rsftch/README.md

 Hyfetch: 1.82 seconds (💀)

 ### Compatability
-Currently Rsftch only works on GNU/Linux, (most) BSD distrobrutions and Mac OS, although windows support is planned.
+Currently Rsftch only works on GNU/Linux, (most) BSD distributions and Mac OS, although windows support is planned.

 #### Todo
 - [ ] Add more distros